Porgramming-Hero-web-course/batch-4-assignment-1-Mutah3r/blog-1.md

-# Union and Intersection Types in TypeScript
+# The significance of union and intersection types in Typescript.

 ![](https://www.orientsoftware.com/Themes/Content/Images/blog/2023-11-13/typescript-introduction.jpg)